. . . . . . . . . . . . . . . . . . . .

 this same little sister of hers would, in the after-time,

-and how she would… gather about her other little children,
+how she would…gather about her other little children,

 – from the last pages of